 The Eliot Phillipson Clinician-Educator Training Program provides funding for two years with a stipend of $75,000 per year plus benefits and graduate tuition.
 All trainees are required to apply for external career awards, such as the Royal College Fellowship for studies in education.
 Acquisition of external career awards are used to offset the individual’s base funding of $75,000.
 Please note that all external award funding must flow through the University of Toronto, Department of Medicine.

 Those interested candidates are required to contact the director of the Wilson Centre for Research in Education (WCRE) Fellowship Program as well as the director of the Eliot Phillipson Clinician-Educator Training Program well in advance of the deadline, to discuss goals and objectives, research interests and opportunities, etc.

 Complete the application document and supply the following supplementary materials:

 - current curriculum vitae

 - official transcripts

-These materials must be received by Joanna King in the Department of Medicine office by November 20th, 2017.
+These materials must be received by Joanna King in the Department of Medicine office by November 18th, 2019.
 The Eliot Phillipson Clinician-Educator Training Program Committee will interview eligible candidates shortly thereafter.
 Successful applicants will be notified within four weeks of the interview.
-Letters of reference should be email directly with "CETP: applicants name" in the subject line.
+Letters of reference should be emailed directly with "CETP: applicants name" in the subject line.